Aman1869/News-Summarizer-App/README.md

 # News Summarization and Categorization Web App

-A React.js application that fetches news articles from the News API, allows reading the full content, and uses Google Gemini API to summarize article content.
+A React.js application that fetches news articles from GNews API, allows reading the full content, and uses Google Gemini API to summarize article content.

 ## Features